APWright/apwright.github.io/_teaching/15-pie-mentor.md

 location: "Oakland, California"
 ---

+> "Austin is consistently brimming with enthusiasm about the theoretical implications of
+> Physics and Computer Science - often engrossing groups of students with his stories - he is firmly grounded in
+> the realities of needs of real people.
+I have witnessed this through his patient, deliberate mentoring of high
+> school robotics students." --Derrick McMillen, Coliseum College Prep Academy

 ## Experience

 - Visited local underprivileged high schools weekly from 2015 to 2018 to teach the fundamentals of physics, computer science, and engineering required to build a robot.
-Mentored students throughout the process of design, fabrication, testing, and competition.
+- Mentored students throughout the process of design, fabrication, testing, and competition.
 - Won the Outstanding Mentor Award for dedication and enthusiasm.

 ## Letter of Recommendation